Smart Groups, computed locally.

 “The phone doesn't replace your keyboard.
 It just makes sure you don't have to be sitting in front of it.”

-RelayKit doesn’t replace your coding agent.
-It doesn’t call Anthropic’s or
+RelayKit doesn’t replace Claude Code.
+It doesn’t call the Anthropic API.
+It doesn’t

+claude.
 RelayKit is a remote control for that local session.
-Think of it as an IDE extension
+Think of it as

-claude -p / codex exec automation.RelayKit is independent software from Schalliol Automation.
-Not affiliated with Anthropic or OpenAI.
+claude -p headless mode.RelayKit is independent software from Schalliol Automation.
+Not affiliated with Anthropic.

 Download the notarized DMG, drag RelayKit.app into Applications, launch.
 It lives in your menu bar.